crudolfs/gatling-realtime-monitoring-aws-cdk/aws-cdk/README.md

 # AWS CDK project for Gatling realtime monitoring on AWS ECS
-This module contains the [AWS CDK](https://docs.aws.amazon.com/cdk/latest/guide/home.html) code for 3 stacks:
+This module contains an [AWS CDK](https://docs.aws.amazon.com/cdk/latest/guide/home.html) app for a Gatling Realtime Monitoring solution on AWS ECS that consists of the following 2 stacks:
 1. GatlingVpcStack: contains a VPC with a private and public subnet (redundant in two availability zones)
-2. GatlingEcrStack: contains three ECR repositories (gatling-runner, grafana and influxdb)
-3. GatlingEcsFargateStack: contains an ECS cluster with two services (one for the gatling-runner and one for the monitoring part with grafana and influxdb)
+2. GatlingEcsFargateStack: contains an ECS cluster with two services (one for the gatling-runner and one for the monitoring part with grafana and influxdb)

 ## AWS CDK installation
 The AWS CDK command line tool (cdk) and the AWS Construct Library are developed in TypeScript and run on Node.js.